Don Kohn smiles in a UCLA lab.

 By Tiare Dunlap | Nov 21, 2024 Awards & Funding Clinical Trials

-Dr. Donald Kohn has been awarded a $14.7 million grant from the California Institute of Regenerative Medicine to develop a commercial manufacturing protocol for a groundbreaking gene therapy targeting ADA-SCID, a rare and life-threatening immune disorder.
+Dr. Donald Kohn has been awarded a $14.7 million grant from the California Institute for Regenerative Medicine to develop a commercial manufacturing protocol for a groundbreaking gene therapy targeting ADA-SCID, a rare and life-threatening immune disorder.

 ADA-SCID is caused by mutations in the gene that produces the enzyme adenosine deaminase (ADA), which is essential to a functioning immune system.
 For children with this condition, everyday activities, such as going to school or playing with friends, can lead to dangerous, life-threatening infections.
 Each year, between 8 and 10 babies in the United States are born with ADA-SCID.
 Without treatment, most do not survive beyond their second birthday.